Guitar Tuner for Beginners: Complete Step-by-Step Guide

 Read guidePractice Techniques

-Practice-focused guides for rhythm, strumming, and timing after you finish tuning.
+Practice-focused guides for rhythm, pitch control, strumming, timing, and foundational riff-based playing after you finish tuning.

 Learn how to use a metronome for guitar practice with a practical routine that improves timing, rhythm, and speed without building sloppy habits.